TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/AdmPanel.rst

 admPanel
 ========

 Configuration of the Admin Panel in the Frontend for the user.
+This is what the Admin Panel looks like:

 .. figure:: ../Images/UserTsAdminPanel.png
     :alt: The TYPO3 admin panel

+For more information about the Admin Panel, see the :ref:`Admin Panel manual
+<t3adminpanel>`.

-This is what the admin panel looks like.
-Notice the fact that the visibility of the admin panel is ultimately depending on being configured in your frontentd TypoScript template for the website!
-This is easily done by inserting this string in the TypoScript Template:
+The visibility of the Admin Panel depends on being configured in your frontend TypoScript template for the website.
+You can do this by inserting this string in the TypoScript Template:

 .. code-block:: typoscript